mozilla/version-control-tools/docs/hgmo/replication.rst

        aggregator -> pushdataaggregator [label = "msg0"];
    }

-The stream of messages in the ``pushdataaggregator`` Kafka topic represents all fully-replicated repository changes acknowledged by all consumers.
+The stream of messages in the ``replicatedpushdata`` Kafka topic represents all fully-replicated repository changes acknowledged by all consumers.
 There is a single partition in this topic, which means all events for all repositories are available in a single, ordered stream.